-^{} Inpatient admission (ADMSN_DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode (i.e., the "index hospitalization").
+\ Inpatient admission (ADMSN\DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode (i.e., the "index hospitalization").

-1The first two digits of a Medicare Certification Number (or CCN) identify the State of District in which the provider is located.
+\\ The first two digits of a Medicare Certification Number (CCN) identify the State or District in which the provider is located.
 CCNs for Maryland hospitals begin with 21.
 The next four digits identify the type of provider.
-The last four digits for short-term (general and specialty) hospitals are between 0001-0879.
+The last four digits for short-term (general and specialty) hospitals are between 0001 and 0879.